-- 1. Inference over domain-independent social knowledge based in large part on mental structures; - 2.
-Mental states with intrinsic temporal qualities, including constraints on the latter; and - 3.
-Reasoning over different levels of embedding using the same knowledge elements.
+- Inference over domain-independent social knowledge based in large part on mental structures; - Mental states with intrinsic temporal qualities, including constraints on the latter; and - Reasoning over different levels of embedding using the same knowledge elements.

 We believe these interrelated abilities are necessary for mental state ascription through 'everyday' reasoning processes such as abduction.
 A system that lacks the first would not link agents' mental states to their behavior.
 Reasoning without the second could not explain nuances such as the difference between an agent having a belief after or until they were informed of something.
-The third enables arbitrary application depth without requiring a new rule for each level of mental embedding.
+The third allows for arbitrary depth of application without requiring a new rule for each model.

-Although these features are not innovative in themselves, and at least one earlier abductive system, AbRA (Bridewell & Langley, 2011), incorporates very similar ideas, we believe the way we have combined and applied them is novel.
-We do not claim that they are the only important capabilities required for social understanding, nor that ours is the only reasonable approach to all tasks of this nature.
-For example, Polyscheme (Cassimatis, 2006), in its search through possible worlds during default reasoning for mental state ascription, utilizes the first two ideas, while obviating the need for the third by using multiple 'worlds' and operations that support reasoning across them.
-Nevertheless, we believe that, in combining these three abilities in our implementation, we have developed a powerful and sophisticated framework.
-However, we must still show this is the case.
+Although these features are not innovative in themselves, we believe our combination and application of them is novel.4 We do not claim that they are the only important capabilities required for social understanding, nor that ours is the only reasonable approach to all tasks of this nature.
+For example, Polyscheme (Cassimatis, 2006; Bello, 2012), in its search through possible worlds during default reasoning for mental state ascription, utilize the first two ideas, while the need for the third is obviated by use of multiple 'worlds' and operations that support reasoning across them.